srithak1204/iris_flowers_ann/README.md

 -**Customizable Input**:
 The architecture allows for easy adaptation to different datasets or variations in feature representation.

--**Scalability**:
-The project is designed to handle datasets of varying sizes, making it scalable for both small and large datasets of iris flower images.

 -**Activation Functions**:
 The choice of appropriate activation functions, such as ReLU or sigmoid, to introduce non-linearity into the network and capture complex relationships in the data.